skerkour/bloom-legacy/src/organization/structure.md

 #### Open Roles

-* User support
 * Mobile developer (Flutter + Rust)
 * Desktop developer (Electron + VueJS + Typescript + Rust)
 * Server developer (Rust + PostgreSQL)
+* User support

 ## Community

 ## The foundation

-Not yet live, we plan to create a foundation to manage protocols we use.
+Not yet live, we plan to create a foundation to supervise protocols we use and create.